thormiwa/aldabra-ai/README.md

 ```

 ## make migrations and migrate data models
+the followign command carries out desires task
 ```
-makemigrations: to make migrations
+*makemigrations* -> to make migrations
-migrate: to migrate database tables
+*migrate* -> to migrate database tables

+```
 for more info of commands to run in django a app visit: djangoproject.org
-```

 ## start dev server
   ````